Inflect logo

 FactorRating / DataNotes

-Disaster RiskModerate (4.0/10) – as of September 2025Primary risks include flooding and epidemics; seismic and cyclone risks are very low.
+Disaster RiskModerate (4.0/10), as of September 2025Primary risks are flood-related; seismic and cyclone risks are very low.

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): The Ghana Internet Exchange (GIX) is the primary IXP in Accra.
-It facilitates local traffic exchange, reducing latency and transit costs for domestic users and businesses.
+Internet Exchange Points (IXPs): The Ghana Internet Exchange (GIXA) is the primary IXP in the country.
+It plays a critical role by keeping domestic internet traffic local, which reduces latency and lowers transit costs for service providers.

 Power Analysis